SamStudio8/samstudio8.github.io.off/_posts/2015-05-18-playing-phylogenetic-hide-seek.md

 ![]({{ site.url }}/public/posts/hide-and-seek/woese-4578-tree.png)

-Woese doesn't make suggestions for what kingdoms should exist beneath these domains (other than archaea, which I will ignore here) anticipating that "analysis of the Eucarya will preserve the kingdoms Plantae, Animalia, and Fungi [...] and will replace Protista with a series of kingdoms corresponding to the various ancient protistan lineages".
+Woese didn't make suggestions for what kingdoms should exist beneath these domains (other than an outline for the archaea, which I will ignore here) anticipating that "analysis of the Eucarya will preserve the kingdoms Plantae, Animalia, and Fungi [...] and will replace Protista with a series of kingdoms corresponding to the various ancient protistan lineages".

-### The Sixth Kingdom
-...Thomas Cavalier-Smith proposed in 1998 an oft-used "six kingdom"
+### The Rise and Fall of the Nine Kingdoms of Eukaryota
+> Nine Kingdoms for the eukaryotes,
+> Eighteen Phyla for the protists,
+> But we were all deceived, for a definition of the protozoa, still could not be agreed.

+In 1981, a decade before the **Domain**, Thomas Cavalier-Smith published his own kingdom model.
+Initially sub-dividing the eukaryotes in to nine different groups and breaking Whittaker's Protista kingdom into three: the **Archezoa** (without mitochondria), **Chromista** (featuring chloroplasts with particular chlorophyll in the lumen) and the **Protozoa**, defined in this model primary by their phagotrophism[^12] but still somewhat seeming as a bin for whatever couldn't fit elsewhere.
+Just two years later, Cavalier-Smith had culled his eukaryotic kingdoms to just the *Animalia*, *Plantae*, *Fungi*, *Chromista* and *Protozoa*[^13].

+Cavalier-Smith revised the system multiple times throughout the 1990s and 2000s.

+In 1998, the kingdom

 ### Getting the Band Back Together: 21st Century Supergroups
 With continuing innovation fueling rapidly moving research, especially in the fields of